 If you’ve upgraded from Lightroom 4 to Lightroom 5 or even Lightroom CC, you might have noticed things suddenly getting slow at times.
-Happens to me all the time and under different circumstances.
+It happens to me all the time and under different circumstances.
 It’s inconsistent.
-I’ve hit the forums and Google and have decided to compile a list of every solution I’ve found related to this issue as well as solutions that have been emailed to me by readers.
+I’ve hit the forums and Google and decided to compile a list of every solution I’ve found related to this issue and solutions emailed to me by readers.

-Skim through these solutions and see if anyone of them stand out as something that could be troubling your installation.
+Please skim through these solutions and see if any of them suggest something that could be troubling your installation.

 A Few Methods I’ve Learned On How To Speed Up Lightroom